SSRout/MyFirstBlazorApp/README.md

 - For Database we will use SSDT insted of EF
 - dapper for mapping
 - ResturantDb is ssdt
-- BlazorClient is a webassambly app use API for CRUD
+- BlazorClient is a WebAssembly app use API for CRUD

 | Project | References/Packages |
 | ------------- | ------------- |